how to increase WiFi range

 Power and sensitivity

-One reason for limited WiFi range is that receiving devices, such as mobile phones, have limited power.
+One reason for the limited WiFi range is that receiving devices like mobile phones have limited power and small antennas, hence limited transmitting or TX power.
 You cannot improve the speed of two-way communication without improving the power and sensitivity of both ends.

-That is why, while you may increase the power of the WiFi router, you will have a fast download but a slow upload speed, making the connection unstable or impossible.
-Some WiFi Access points have better sensitivity, but that comes with a higher price.
+Some WiFi routers and Access points have better sensitivity, but that comes with a higher price.
 That value is not usually in specifications.
 That receiver sensitivity is also limited to local conditions, such as interference.

 Power and Interference